 NOTE—A 6 octet sequence counter is sufficient because a unicast protected management frame that uses a 6 octet packet number is used to convey the LTF sequence information that carries the counter.
 With the preceding construction, an attacker not knowing Secure-LTF-Key-Seed would not be able to predict the SAC that would be used for given measurement.

-For each measurement, the maximal numbers of bits in Secure-LTF-bits-R2I and Secure-LTF-bits-I2R shall be derived by Equations (11- yy, shown including the SAC bits (underlined)) and (11-zz), respectively.
+For each measurement, the number of bits required in Secure-LTF-bits-R2I and SAC shall be derived using equation 11-yy and Secure-LTF-bits-I2R shall be derived by Equations 11-zz . (#3782)

 ( (4Pʹ + 3) x DL_Nʹ HE-LTF x DL_Nʹ REP + 16 + 7 ) & ~7), (11-yy)